KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 INSTALLATION

-yt-dlp is not platform specific.
-So it should work on your Unix box, on Windows or on macOS

-You can install yt-dlp using one of the following methods: * Download the binary from the latest release * With Homebrew, brew install yt-dlp/taps/yt-dlp * Use PyPI package: python3 -m pip install --upgrade yt-dlp * Install master branch: python3 -m pip3 install -U https://github.com/yt-dlp/yt-dlp/archive/master.zip
+You can install yt-dlp using one of the following methods:

-Note that on some systems, you may need to use py or python instead of python3
+Using the release binary

+You can simply download the correct binary file for your OS

+[Windows] [Linux] [Source Tarball] [Other variants] [ALl versions]

+Note: The manpages, shell completion files etc. are available in the source tarball

-UNIX users (Linux, macOS, BSD) can also install the latest release one of the following ways:
+In UNIX-like OSes (MacOS, Linux, BSD), you can also install the same in one of the following ways:

     sudo curl -L https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/local/bin/yt-dlp
     sudo chmod a+rx /usr/local/bin/yt-dlp